Fujimuji/brugmapdataultimate/README.md

 But the OCR version has an extra feature that can extract coordinates from a screenshot.
 That's why the file size is big for that one.
 OCR version will only work for Windows 10.0.19041.0 and above.
 The default version should work for Windows 7 and above.
 (Both of the versions need .NET 6.0)

-The link for KNEAT : https://pastebin.com/0D7ssz9J (thanks to yoshi, neb, dreadowl)
+The link for KNEAT : https://pastebin.com/0D7ssz9J (thanks to yoshi, neb, dreadowl, also needless to say but hax himself :D)

 If you think the executables are malicious, you can build it from the source code yourself :agreege: